openraildata/td-trust-example-elixir/README.md

 Network Rail's TD feed, or basic information from the train movements feed.

+This example includes a rudimentary backoff manager, and the connection will automatically be restarted by OTP when it drops.

 ## Setup
 You must [register an account](https://datafeeds.networkrail.co.uk/ntrod/login) for the Network Rail data feeds.